 “It is actually a pretty creepy sight to behold,” Loy says.
 “I have personally witnessed degradation so advanced that it compromised the structural stability of buildings.”

 “What’s the point in making repairs only to have to deal with more repairs later

 on?”
 Loy says.
 “Making repairs for the long term is a better strategy and investment for your money.”

-The centerpiece for the repair procedure is the creation of a barrier between the moist soil and the embedded masonry structure.
+The repair procedure’s centerpiece is creating a barrier between the moist soil and the embedded masonry structure.
 This barrier acts as a damp proof course or DPC.
 The next step is to remove the permeated salts, a process referred to as desalinization.
 Both the DPC and desalinization procedures are easier said than done.

 A damp proof barrier can be achieved by applying water-resistant chemical solutions into the cavities of the foundations.
-It is diﬃcult to observe the completeness of the application and doesn’t lend itself well for repeat applications.
+It is diﬃcult to observe the application’s completeness and doesn’t lend itself well for repeat applications.
 The approach Loy recommends is the insertion of rigid or stainless steel metal plates in conjunction with seismic restraints.
-Loy continues that both approaches, use of liquid chemical and sheet steel are best left to experienced professionals.
+Loy continues that both approaches, liquid chemical and sheet steel, are best left to experienced professionals.
 It is hard work in nasty conditions and often involves sophisticated masonry cutting tools that are water-cooled with a diamond blade.